danielrcollins1/OED-Expanded/rewards.md

 ## Experience Points

-In OED, characters gain Experience Points for the recovery of treasure, defeat of monsters, and carousing. *Ability Scores (Prime Requisites) do not modify XP earned*.
+In OED, characters gain Experience Points for the recovery of treasure, defeat of monsters, and carousing. *Ability Scores/Prime Requisites do not modify XP earned*.

 **XP for Treasure**: Character's earn 1 Experience Point for each Silver